AndrewRadev/sideways.vim/README.markdown

   | 0       | 40      | add    | 40     |
 ```

-It's highly suggested to map the two commands to convenient keys.
-For example,
+It's highly recommended to map the two commands to convenient keys.
+For
-mapping them to `<c-h>` and `<c-l>` would look like this:
+example, mapping them to `<c-h>` and `<c-l>` would look like this:

 ``` vim
 nnoremap <c-h> :SidewaysLeft<cr>